-- Faster Wireless Networking Enable wireless connectivity on your notebook computer with the DWA-643.
-With the performance of D-Link's Xtreme NTM line of wireless products, the DWA-643 delivers an unsurpassed wireless experience.
-Perform multiple network tasks at once with the speed provided by this Wireless Adapter. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the DWA-643 can connect with existing 802.11b or 802.11g compliant routers, access points and cards.
-That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with 802.1x and WPA With the DWA-643 in your laptop PC you can securely connect to a wireless network using 802.1x for wireless authentication, as well as WPA (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - 64-bit Cardbus Performance/Plug & Play Connectivity The DWA-643 is a powerful 64-bit Notebook ExpressCard[TM] that installs quickly and easily into laptop PCs, and when used with other D-Link Xtreme N[TM] products will automatically connect to the network out of the box. - Total Performance Upgrade your notebook with the latest draft 802.11n technology. - Total Wireless Portection Connect to secure wireless networks using WEP, and WPA. - Total Connection Get reception throughout your home by connecting to a Xtreme N[TM] router.
+- Faster Wireless Networking Enable wireless connectivity on your Desktop PC computer with the DWA-547.
+With the performance of D-Link's RangeBooster NTM 650 line of wireless products, the DWA-547 delivers an unsurpassed wireless experience.
+Perform multiple network tasks at once with the speed provided by this Wireless Adapter. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the DWA-547 can connect with existing 802.11b or 802.11g compliant routers, access points and cards.
+That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with 802.1x and WPA With the DWA-547 in your Desktop PC you can securely connect to a wireless network using 802.1x for wireless authentication, as well as WPA (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - Total Performance Upgrade your computer with the latest draft 802.11n technology. - Total Wireless Protection Connect to secure wireless networks using WEP and WPA. - Total Connectionn Get reception throughout your home by connecting to a Rangebooster N[TM]650 Router.